-Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the Topix Net Total Return Index.
-The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the Benchmark.
-The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be significant.
-The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.
+Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform (after applicable fees) the MSCI World Climate Paris Aligned Net USD Index.
+The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will invest in issuers not included in the Benchmark.
+The Sub-Fund monitors risk exposure in relation to the Benchmark and the extent of deviation from the Benchmark is expected to be significant.
+The Benchmark is a broad market index, which assesses and includes its constituents according to environment characteristics and therefore is aligned with the environmental characteristics (i.e. reduced carbon intensity) promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment manager uses fundamental analysis, which aims to select equities of companies with a healthy balance sheet, attractive returns on invested capital with superior growth potential.
-The investment manager engages with the management of those companies in order to improve capital allocation and ESG (environmental, social and governance) practices.
-The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.
+The investment manager uses fundamental analysis of individual issuers to identify equities with superior long- term prospects. as well as their ESG, in particular carbon intensity characteristics.
+The sustainable investment objective is attained by aligning the carbon intensity reduction objectives of the Sub-Fund with the MSCI World Climate Paris Aligned Net USD Index.
+Further, the Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.